bart-krakowski/time/docs/framework/react/reference/useCalendar.md

   - This function is used to retrieve the style properties for a specific event based on its ID.
 - `currentTimeMarkerProps: () => { style: CSSProperties, currentTime: Temporal.PlainTime }`
   - This function is used to retrieve the style properties and current time for the current time marker.
+- `isPending: boolean`
+  - This value represents whether the calendar is in a pending state.

 #### Example Usage